Natural hair extracted from the water-dwelling badger. The hair is traditionally used to smooth and soften water glaze.

 A wet material that is applied to a surface.
 At some point, it becomes a sticky surface ready to apply metal leaf.
 Size can be water-based or oil-based.

 The act of removing the lap mark of excess leaf.
 Use a soft brush like a Gilder’s Mop or Chiqueteur to remove the leaf.
 A soft brush is crucial, as metal leaf will scratch easily.

-The act of blending tones of GLAZE or making slight brush marks disappear on FAUX MARBLE , WOODGRAINING, painting clouds, & many more techniques.
+The act of blending tones of GLAZE or making slight brush marks disappear with a softening brush.
+Great for FAUX MARBLE , WOODGRAINING, painting clouds, and many more techniques.

 The action of 'flicking' specks of paints in a controlled random pattern of fine dots.
 Mostly a positive technique, but spattering spirits would be a negative technique.